 |Distribution Point||Type||URI Format||Final Distribution Point|

-- file path: absolute /full/path/to/file or relative The above two may overlap so some heuristic is needed to distinguish them (removing this heuristic will break backward cli compatibility).
+The above two may overlap so some heuristic is needed to distinguish them (removing this heuristic will break backward compatibility in the CLI).

-So, also the maintain backward compatibility, these image string will be converted to a distribution URI:
+To maintain backward compatibility these image string will be converted to a distribution URI:

 |Current ImageType||Distribution Point URI|

 |docker URI/URL (docker: and docker://)||

 The above table also adds Docker URI (

 docker:) as a user friendly string and its clearer than the URL version (